What to do in Dundee this winter: 4 special ideas

 The gift shop is the perfect place to pick up unique gifts for everyone from ships enthusiasts through to lovers of locally produced products.

-Speaking of gifts – this winter Discovery Point would like to gift you a special offer of 10% off your admission price.
-Simply quote “Winter Adventure” when purchasing your tickets at reception.
+Speaking of gifts – this winter Discovery Point would like to gift you a special offer of 50% off your ticket price!
+Simply quote “days out Discovery” or “days out verdant” when purchasing your tickets at reception.

+This offer is valid until 18 February 2022 and cannot be used in conjunction with any other offers.

 Verdant Works